Colex317/citibike-challenge/README.md

 ### Average trip duration (in minutes) for each gender by user type

 On average, customers (24-hour pass or 3-day pass user) ride greater durations than subscribers (annual membership).
-Female customers (24-hour pass or 3-day pass user) ride 5.15 minutes more than male customers, and female subscribers (annual membership) ride 3.22 minutes more than male subscribers.
+Female customers ride 5.15 minutes more than male customers, and female subscribers ride 3.22 minutes more than male subscribers.

 **Average female ride duration:**